 Jump to:

-It’s not just the space in your garden you need to consider when looking at log cabin sizes.
+It’s not just the space in your garden you need to consider when looking at log cabin or garden room sizes.
 Thinking about how you see yourself using it helps, too.
 In this guide, we’ll take a look at each size range and what they allow you to do.

 But first, the legal stuff:

-What Is the Largest Log Cabin Without Planning Permission?
+What Is the Largest Log Cabin or Garden Room Without Planning Permission?

 Best for: A compact workspace, small studio, or private retreat.

-These are the smallest sizes available in our log cabin range, ideal for use as a garden room.
+These are the smallest sizes available in most log cabin and garden room range, ideal for use as a garden room.
 Inside, there’s enough space for a few furniture pieces, like a small desk and chair set or a corner couch to lie back.

 You might want to have a look at the BillyOh Outpost if that’s right up your street.
 It’s insulated for year-round use, with a double-glazed door that sits at the centre.
 There’s also a tall opening window on the side for ventilation and flooding the room with natural light.
 It all comes together well for the uses mentioned above.